discord-extensions-archived/GradientButtons/README.md

 # Gradient Buttons
-Add some spice to your buttons, some very neat-o buttons for Discord.
-Heck yeah brother.
+Add some spice to your buttons with gradient buttons!
+(PS: Gradients are cool and you know it)

 ## Preview
 ![Preview](https://raw.githubusercontent.com/LuckFire/GradientButtons/master/Previews/8jo5e2p6PQ.gif)